eduardocasino/eduardocasino.github.io/_posts/2023-06-26-K-1008-Visable-Memory-card-replica.md

 As always, everything is available at my [GitHub repository](https://github.com/eduardocasino/k-1008-visable-memory-card-replica).

-Thanks to Hans Otten for the invaluable info [at his site](http://retro.hansotten.nl/) and Dave Plummer for the photos and interest in this project.
+Thanks to Hans Otten for the invaluable info at his site, http://retro.hansotten.nl, and Dave Plummer for the photos and interest in this project.